apat20/PyScLERP/README.md

 **NOTE:** This repository is under-development and we plan to add more functionality and examples where the task space path consists of multiple constant screw motions.
 For further inquiries contact:  Aditya Patankar (aditya.patankar@stonybrook.edu)

-If you find this work useful please site our papers:
+If you find this work useful please cite our papers:

 ```
 @inproceedings{sarker2020screw,